Device Restore Optimization

 Since cases are sharded by case ID…

-- Potential optimizations to allow PostgreSQL to do more of the heavy lifting
+Potential optimizations to allow PostgreSQL to do more of the heavy lifting for us.

 Simplified/minimal table definitions used in sample queries below.

 cases domain char case_id char owner_id char is_open bool case_index domain char parent_id char child_id char child_type enum (CHILD|EXTENSION)

 received during a device sync: new case relationships are inserted and

 relationships for closed cases are deleted.
 All information in the

 case_index table is also present in the